-Today in trolling Trump: What if 44 lived on President Barack H. Obama Avenue?
+Today in trolling Trump: What if 45 lived on President Barack H. Obama Avenue?

 It may seem silly now, but politics wasn’t always fueled by vindictiveness and spite.
-All of that changed, of course, when America elected the forty-third president’s #1 troll to be his successor.
+All of that changed, of course, when America elected the forty-fourth president’s #1 troll to be his successor.

 Whether in his policies—where any law or bill enacted by President Obama is targeted for overturning, no matter how beneficial—or his mocking tweets and sub-schoolyard nicknames, Donald Trump has ushered in an era that prizes pettiness over anything else.
 There are thousands of examples of his tendency to dunk on his enemies, but here’s just one from yesterday.
 After CNN commentator Chris Cuomo was captured on camera ranting at a heckler, the president took time out from his day to use the recent El Paso massacre as a framework for dunking on him and is now selling t-shirts further clowning on Cuomo.